xpack/web-jekyll/pages/intro.md

 exactly the same format as **npm**, and xPacks can be stored in the same repositories, public or private.

-And **xpm**, the package manager, builds on top of **npm**, the very popular JavaScript package manager, extending it with new language neutral features, so things are not that scary as they seemed initially.
+And **xpm**, the dependencies manager, builds on top of **npm**, the very popular JavaScript package manager, extending it with new language neutral features, so things are not that scary as they seemed initially.

 ## I'm perfectly happy with my development environment, why would I bother with xPacks?